jmigpin/editor/README.md

 ## Internal variables

 - `~<digit>=path`: Replaces long row filenames with the variable.
 Ex.: a file named `/a/b/c/d/e.txt` with `~0=/a/b/c` defined in the top toolbar will be shortened to `~0/d/e.txt`.
 - `$font=<name>`: sets the row textarea font when set on the row toolbar.
-Useful when using a non-proportional font in the editor but for a particular program output a monospaced font is desired.
+Useful when using a proportional font in the editor but a monospaced font is desired for a particular program output running in a row.
 Ex.: `$font=mono`.

 ## Environment variables set available to external commands